mikeroyal/Self-Hosting-Guide/README.md

 [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome) is a DNS relay station with ad/tracker/other blocking, IP address redirections, and DNS-over-HTTPS.

+[NetBird](https://netbird.io/) is an open-source VPN management platform built on top of WireGuard® making it easy to create secure private networks for your organization or home.

 [Supabase](https://github.com/supabase/supabase) is an open source Firebase alternative.
 It is building the features of Firebase using enterprise-grade open source tools.

 [Plik](https://github.com/root-gg/plik) is a scalable & friendly temporary file upload system (Wetransfer like) in golang.